TimMonko/urssi-docs/docs/docstrings.md

 ## Other Tips

 1. Functions / Methods should be visible on "one screen", so about 25 lines.
 Makes much easier to review!
 And you'll thank yourself!
 This generally helps with that "do one thing" that people who clearly understand things that way will say.
+2. Use `_object_name` to imply that the object is private and should not be relied on by users.
+This also can have a lower expectation for documentation, BUT tricky or frequently used private objects should still be documented :)